 Deb Dana’s work, building on Stephen Porges’s Polyvagal Theory, offers a powerful framework for understanding these responses.
 The Polyvagal ladder illustrates how our nervous system moves through different states in response to perceived safety or threat.
 While fight-or-flight (sympathetic activation) is a more commonly recognized trauma response, many hyper-independent individuals spend significant time in a dorsal vagal state.
 This isn’t about being lazy or unmotivated; it’s a profound, often unconscious, disconnection from internal experience and external relationships.
 They might be functioning at a high level, but they’re doing so from a place of emotional numbness, unable to access the vulnerability that true connection requires.
 As Stephen Porges, PhD, of Indiana University, explains, “Neuroception is the neural process that evaluates risk in the environment without awareness.”
 For the hyper-independent, their neuroception is constantly scanning for threat, often perceiving connection itself as dangerous.
 (PMID: 7652107) (PMID: 7652107)

-If Leila’s story made your chest tight, executive coaching can help you build a leadership style that includes receiving support — not just giving it.
+If Dalia’s story made your chest tight, executive coaching can help you build a leadership style that includes receiving support.
+Not just giving it.
 Learn more about Executive Coaching with Annie.

 How This Shows Up in Driven Women

-Leila, the CEO, is a prime example of how hyper-independence manifests in driven women.
+Dalia, the CEO, is a prime example of how hyper-independence manifests in driven women.
 Her board calls her ‘unshakeable,’ a compliment she wears like armor.
 She built her company alone, navigated three rounds of funding, and even managed a significant layoff without shedding a single tear.
 The performance of strength is impeccable.
 Yet, beneath the surface, there’s a deep well of isolation.
 Her executive coach (before she found Annie) once asked her who she calls when things get hard, truly hard.
-Leila couldn’t name a single person.
-She has friends, of course – she’s not socially isolated.
+Dalia couldn’t name a single person.
+She has friends, of course.
+She’s not socially isolated.
 But she’s always the helper, the advice-giver, the one who shows up at 6 AM with coffee and a meticulously crafted plan.
 She’s never, ever on the receiving end.
 The last time she cried in front of another person, she was nine years old.

 This pattern of hyper-independence in driven women often presents with several key manifestations: